F0lak/dm_open_ref/ref/DM/icon/arithmetic.md

 If you need to add the same color to every pixel, you can do so using a color value.
-Color values have the same format as in HTML: \"#RRGGBB\" with two hexadecimal digits for each color component.
+Color values have the same format as in HTML: "#RRGGBB" with two hexadecimal digits for each color component.
 That gives you a range in color from 0 to FF (which is 255 in decimal).

 You can also specify a color value as
-\"#RGB\".
-The single digit is automatically repeated, so \"#F00\" is the same as \"#FF0000\", which is bright red.
-For certain pre-defined color values, you can also specify a name, such as \"red\".
+"#RGB".
+The single digit is automatically repeated, so "#F00" is the same as "#FF0000", which is bright red.
+For certain pre-defined color values, you can also specify a name, such as "red".
 See [HTML colors](/ref/appendix/html-colors.md) for a list of color names.